 Yes, the living Person of the Holy Spirit is the living water that Jesus promised.
 Oh the joy of those who belong to Jesus – of having this Spirit of God in us, flowing up out of our own bellies, bringing with Him all the pleasures of God for us to partake of.

 As He inhabits us and if we respond to His work in us with a willing heart, this Spirit works to progressively transform us in profoundly satisfying ways.
 His Presence over time can even turn us into connoisseurs of the fine pleasures of God.
 So very fulfilling, because this is what we were created for from the beginning.

 What Are Some of these Pleasures of God?

 We get a sense of what some of these delights are in what the apostle Paul called “the fruit of the Spirit”.
 This is a spiritual substance that the Holy Spirit Himself brings into our lived experience.
 Paul’s description of this fruit shows that it is rich with the pleasures of God.
 “The fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance…” (Galatians 5:22-23).

-While people with little emotion explain that they experience this fruit as behaviors or states of being, people with a surfeit of emotion tend to experience these as powerful and pleasurable emotions.
+While people with less emotion explain that they experience this fruit as behaviors or states of being, people with a surfeit of emotion tend to experience these as powerful and pleasurable emotions.
 What a joy this is for us emotional highly sensitive persons!
 For us, it’s like getting a bonus benefit from God.

 And these emotions are practically useful because they change the words and behaviors that come out of us.
 In the midst of a difficult situation, these God emotions can replace our own human responses with ones far more enjoyable.